j-seixas/feup-asso/simple-draw/README.md

 })
 ````

-Here it's our implementation of the `newSelection` function.
-We first clear the previous selection, then we take the values of x and y of two points and make a rectangle selection with them.
-Next, we loop the layers to see if the objects (shapes) are inside of the rectangle (fully or part of it) and we set the variable `selected` inside the `Shape` to `true`
+The following code shows the implementation of `newSelection`.
+First, the previous selection is cleared, then the values of x and y of two points are taken and a rectangle selection is made with them.
+Next, the array of layers is examined to detect if the objects (shapes) are inside of the rectangle (fully or part of it).
+Finally, the shape's variable `selected` is set to `true`.

 ````typescript
 newSelection(x1: number, y1: number, x2: number, y2: number) {
     this.clearSelection()